syl20bnr/spacemacs/README.md

 - Save all opened buffers: `<SPC> f S`
 - Open (switch) to a buffer with `helm`: `<SPC> b s`

+## UI and syntax highlighting

+`Spacemacs` has a minimalistic and distraction free UI with a lot of subtle customizations which make it unique compared to other Emacs kits:
+ - custom [powerline][powerline] mode-line with color feedback according to current [Flycheck][flycheck] status
+ - unicode symbols for minor mode lighters which appear in the mode-line
+ - custom fringe bitmaps and error feedbacks for [Flycheck][flycheck]
+ - custom fringe bitmaps for [git gutter][git-gutter].
+ - dedicated startup page with a mode aimed at easily managing `Spacemacs`

+`Spacemacs` syntax highlighting is also different from the majority of other Emacs configurations: instead of colorized keywords, `Spacemacs` has *colorized variables and functions* using the [rainbow identifiers][rainbow-identifiers] mode.
+Each variable and function has a unique color associated to it.

+## Commands

+Every sequences must be performed in `normal` mode.

-## How to switch to normal mode efficiently ?
+### Return to normal mode

-One of the main design flaw in Vim key bindings is that you often have to press the `ESC` key to return to `normal` mode and `ESC` key is very far from the home row.
+`ESC` is the default key to return to normal mode.
+This is one of the main design flaw in Vim key bindings because the `ESC` key is very far from the home row.

 The popular way to avoid this is to replace `ESC` by `jj` pressed rapidly.
-In `Spacemacs` you have to press `fd` quickly by default.
+`Spacemacs` proposes to press `fd` instead and reserve the `j` zone of the keyboard for text reformatting.

-`fd` also works to quit minibuffer prompts.
+`fd` also works to quit the minibuffer.

 **Note:** For those who know about [keychords.el][keychords] mode.
-This mode is not used to achieve this, the reasons for this is latency and the fact that keychords wants you to press several keys almost at the same time which is something very difficult to master correctly on a keyboard. `Spacemacs` has a special function called `fd-trigger` to handle the `fd` key sequence and fix the above keychords issues.
+This mode is not used to return to the normal mode, the reasons for this is latency and the fact that keychords wants you to press several keys almost at the same time which is something very difficult to master correctly on a keyboard.
+`Spacemacs` has a special function called `fd-trigger` to handle the `fd` key sequence and fix the above keychords issues.

+### Executing Vim and Emacs commands

+Vim commands are execute as usual with the `:` key.

+To execute an Emacs command press `<SPC>` (space) before:

+    <SPC> :

+### Key bindings help

+A list of all the key bindings can be accessed by pressing:

+    <SPC> ?

+To narrow the list to `Spacemacs` specific key bindings set the pattern to `SPC`

-## Evil plugins
+### Included Evil plugins

 `Spacemacs` ships with the following evil plugins: